MuganamfuraNancy24/Assignment_1_MUGANAMFURA-Nancy-20251IMA068/README.md

 # Assignment_1_MUGANAMFURA-Nancy-20251IMA068
+Name: Muganamfura Bizimana Nancy Student ID: 20251IMA068
 # PL/SQL Assignment One – Sunrise Supermarket
-Name: Muganamfura Bizimana Nancy
-Student ID: 20251IMA068
-Database Management System i used : Oracle Database 21c & sql developer
+## Database Management System i used : Oracle Database 21c & sql developer
 ## Summary of What I Did
 I created a Sunrise Supermarket database using Oracle Database 21c.
 I created and populated tables for customers, products, orders, and order items.
 I used JOINs, a CTE, and a window function to analyze customer purchases, spending, and sales trends.
 I also interpreted the results from a business perspective.
 ## how to run it
 Open Oracle SQL Developer, connect to Oracle Database 21c, and run the SQL script provided in this repository.
 Execute the table creation, data insertion, and analysis queries to view the results.
+## Business Scenario
+Sunrise Supermarket sells products to customers who place orders containing one or more items.
+Management wants to understand who their customers are, what they buy, and how sales are trending over time.
+The database helps management analyze customer purchases, product sales, and revenue trends.
 ## Database Tables
 The database contains the following tables:
 # Customers: